RSDKModding/RSDK-Modding-Wiki/README.md

     RSDK Modding Wiki
 </h1>

-Website with documentation, resources, and guides for Retro Engine modding, powered by [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) and inspired by [HedgeDocs](https://hedgedocs.com/).
+Website with documentation, resources, and guides for Retro Engine modding, powered by [Zensical](https://zensical.org/) and inspired by [HedgeDocs](https://hedgedocs.com/).

 > [!WARNING]
 > This site is a heavy work-in-progress.
 Expect missing information and empty/placeholder pages.
 Everything is subject to change.